-DUHS is in accordance with article 3 and 7 of The United Nations Convention on the Rights of People with Disabilities (UNCRPD) and ensures that reasonable provision is made for any child with a disability 'a physical or mental impairment that has a 'substantial' and 'long term' adverse effect on your ability to carry out normal day to day activities' (Equality Act 2010).
+DUHS follows articles 3 and 7 of the United Nations Convention on the Rights of People with Disabilities (UNCRPD) and ensures that reasonable provision is made for any child with a disability, a physical or mental impairment that has a 'substantial' and 'long-term' adverse effect on their ability to carry out normal daily activities (Equality Act 2010).

-Upon entry into the school a risk assessment is carried out for all students for whom it is deemed necessary, this includes:
+Upon entry into the school, a risk assessment is carried out for all students for whom it is deemed necessary; this includes:

 - Identification of any potential hazards.

 - Potential people who may be affected.

 - The level of risk.

 - Consultation with staff, caregivers and children.

 - Produce a written plan.

-- An evaluation of stated plan.
+- An evaluation of the stated plan.

-Based upon the risk assessment reasonable provisions will be made for students such as training of staff to employ appropriate terminology in reference to students.
-Access management will also be provided for all students who require it examples include:
+Based upon the risk assessment, reasonable provisions will be made for students, such as staff training to employ appropriate terminology about students.
+Access management will also be provided for all students who require it.
+Examples include:

-- Wheelchair provisions such as the installation of access ramps. - Referral for students who have visual or hearing impairments. - Designated room and time for students to take medication who may require it - Adjustment of accessibility settings on technology. - Provision of scribes/readers and adjustments to assessments for students who are placed at a disadvantage.
+- Wheelchair provisions such as the installation of access ramps. - Referral for students who have visual or hearing impairments. - Designated room and time for students who may require medication to take it. - Adjustment of accessibility settings on technology. - Provision of scribes/readers and adjustments to assessments for students who are placed at a disadvantage.